fuguefoundation/dapp-nonprofit/README.md

 ## Contributing to the project

-Contributions are always welcome & encouraged! :smile: If you'd like to contribute, please see [Contributing Guidelines](CONTRIBUTING.md).
+This is an open source project.
+Contributions are welcomed & encouraged! :smile: If you'd like to improve the code base, please see [Contributing Guidelines](CONTRIBUTING.md).

 ## TODO
 * Form validation